Freedom of religion in Singapore: Legal and policy framework

-The Government promotes interfaith understanding indirectly by sponsoring activities to promote interethnic harmony.
-Because the primary ethnic minorities are predominantly of one faith each, government programs to promote ethnic harmony have implications for interfaith relations.
+The government fosters interfaith understanding indirectly by supporting activities aimed at promoting interethnic harmony.
+Since the major ethnic minorities are largely associated with a single faith, government initiatives to encourage ethnic harmony also have an impact on interfaith relations.
 In February 2006, Prime Minister Lee Hsien Loong unveiled the Community Engagement Programme (CEP).
 The goal of the CEP is to promote multiracial and interreligious harmony, in part so that a strong foundation would be in place should an incident that could provoke ethnic/religious discord, such as a religiously related terrorist attack, occur in the country.
 The CEP has held numerous community-based seminars, worked with trade unions to form cluster working groups on religious and community harmony, and launched a new website as a platform for communication and dialogue.

 The Compulsory Education Act of 2000 mandates attendance at public schools for all children, with few exceptions.
 In response to concern from the Malay/Muslim community regarding the fate of madrassahs, the government decided to allow Muslim students to attend school at a madrassah in lieu of a public school.
 As of 2021, there are six full-time madrasahs with approximately 3,600 students and 280 religious teachers in total.

 The Sedition Act prohibits seditious acts and speech which "promote feelings of ill-will and hostility between different races or classes of the population of Singapore."
 The maximum penalty for a first offender is a fine of up to S$5,000 or imprisonment not exceeding three years or both, and for a subsequent offender imprisonment not exceeding five years.

 A statutory counterpart to the Sedition Act is section 298A of the Penal Code, which was introduced in 2007 to "criminalise the deliberate promotion by someone of enmity, hatred or ill-will between different racial and religious groups on grounds of race or religion."

 The Maintenance of Religious Harmony Act empowers the Minister for Home Affairs to take a pre-emptive approach by issuing restraining orders against a religious leader that has committed or is attempting to commit certain acts threatening religious harmony.

 The overlapping array of the above legislative arrangements is designed to leave the choice of a suitable response to prosecutorial discretion when faced with potential mischiefs of a religious nature.